Beijing may be starting to win its battle against smog

 “The improvement in air quality is due both to long-term efforts by the government and short-term efforts this winter,” said Anders Hove, a Beijing-based energy consultant.
 “After 2013, the air in summers got much cleaner, but winter had not shown much improvement.
 This year is the first winter improvement we’ve seen during this war on pollution.”

-Government officials this week signalled they were confident they were starting to get on top of the problem.
+Government officials this week signaled they were confident they were starting to get on top of the problem.

 “The autumn and winter period is the most challenging part of the air pollution campaign.
 However, with the intensive efforts all departments have made, we believe the challenge is being successfully overcome,” Liu Youbin, spokesman for the Ministry of Environmental Protection, told reporters on Thursday.